Health Improvement Practitioner 0.8FTE – Kaikohe Northland

 A detailed position description and Application for Employment form can be downloaded from our website below.

-If you have the skills for this role and passion to be part of our growing HIP team, please apply by:
+If you have the skills for this role and passion to be part of our professional Clinical HIP team, please apply by:

 • forwarding your covering letter, CV